Unit 3: Advanced Topics & Disease Prevention¶

 Smoking causes cancers of the lung, mouth, throat, esophagus, stomach, kidney, bladder, pancreas, and more.
 The carcinogenic mechanisms are multiple: direct DNA damage, chronic inflammation, and impaired immune function.

-This one surprises people.
-The International Agency for Research on Cancer (IARC), the cancer research arm of the World Health Organization, classifies alcohol as a Group 1 carcinogen, the highest classification for substances known to cause cancer in humans.
-This puts it in the same category as tobacco.
+This one surprises people, but the International Agency for Research on Cancer (IARC), the cancer research arm of the World Health Organization, classifies alcohol as a Group 1 carcinogen, the highest classification for substances known to cause cancer in humans.
+That puts it in the same category as tobacco.

 What the research shows: